nextflow-io/nextflow/docs/google.md

 Read the {ref}`Google Life Sciences executor <google-lifesciences-executor>` page to learn about the `google-lifesciences` executor in Nextflow.

 :::{warning}
-This API works well for coarse-grained workloads (i.e. long running jobs).
+This API works well for coarse-grained workloads (i.e. long-running jobs).
 It's not suggested the use this feature for pipelines spawning many short lived tasks.
 :::

 (google-lifesciences-config)=